What is an EPC?

 When to renew EPC?

-Landlords should renew the EPC when letting a property for the first time, after any major energy-related upgrades or if any old certificate reflects outdated information.
+Indian landlords should ensure the renewal of EPC for their London rental property when letting a property for the first time, after any major energy-related upgrades or if any old certificate reflects outdated information.
 Renewing this certificate early strengthens the unit’s marketing position and reduces compliance risks.

 Benham & Reeves can help

 Benham & Reeves can arrange accredited assessors, review EPC results and outline the most cost-effective upgrades needed to meet current or upcoming standards.
-Through our property management service, we also help discerning landlords coordinate improvement works, monitor compliance deadlines and maintain rental eligibility.
+Through our property management service, we help Indian landlords with London property coordinate improvement works, monitor compliance deadlines and maintain rental eligibility.